How to Prevent Burnout: Strategies to Manage Stress

 Rest in God’s Words

-Resting in God's words can be a powerful way to find peace and healing amid stress and burnout.
+Resting in God’s words can be a powerful way to find peace and healing and prevent burnout.
 We have access to a wealth of healing scriptures that can provide comfort and encouragement in times of need.

-God's words offer us comfort, hope, and inspiration to keep us going when feeling down.
-We're called to work hard and use our gifts to glorify God, but we must also take care of ourselves to prevent burnout.
-Here are some Bible verses that remind us of God's desire for our well-being and encourage us to rest in His words:
+God’s words offer us comfort, hope, and inspiration to keep us going when feeling down.
+His words help us prevent burnout.
+We’re called to work hard and use our gifts to glorify God, but we must also take care of ourselves to prevent burnout.
+Here are some Bible verses that remind us of God’s desire for our well-being and encourage us to rest in His words:

 “Lazy hands make for poverty, but diligent hands bring wealth.”